yemboi/odtask/README.md

 ## 📖 React ToDo list 🖊️📝👥

 My name is Yemi Akinyemi and this is my short demo application.
-In this application I have created a small action in React using typescript an Tailwind CSS
+In this application I have created a small application in React using typescript and Tailwind CSS.

 ## 🛠️ Getting started
 Prerequisites